MJKWoolnough/ics/README.md

 type UTCOffset int
 ```

-UTCOffset contains the offset from UTC to local time
+UTCOffset contains the offset from UTC to local time.

 #### type WeekDay